 Aupair conversations are so important.
 You get to read about different Aupair’sand what they experienced Aupairing.
 It helps you make a decision on whether you want to Aupair or not.

-This week we have Lauren, who is from South Africa.
+This week Aupair’s conversation is with Lauren, who is from South Africa.
 She is actually the reason why I finally took the plunge and applied to be an Au Pair, so thank you. 😉 <3

 What agency did you go through?